 Cons of Excel Column Filter

 - Filters can be applied to all kinds of range sizes, but it is not useful if the data size increases up to a certain limit.
 For some cases, if the data is going beyond 50,000 lines, then it becomes slow, and sometimes it does not show data available in any column.

 - If you are using filter and freeze panel together, then first apply the filter and then use freeze panel.
 By doing this, data will be frozen from the middle portion of the sheet.

 This has been a guide to Filter Column in Excel.
-Here we discuss how to Filter a column in Excel along with practical examples and downloadable excel template.
+Here we discuss how to filter a column in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –